-- 3) Low-End Globalization in Guangzhou (23 Sep.) - Mathews, Gordon.
+1) Introduction (8 Sep.)
+Section I: Multiculturalism in the Past 2) Multicultural China in History (15 Sep.)
+Abramson, Marc Samuel.
+2003.
+"Deep Eyes and High Noses: Physiognomy and the Depiction of Barbarians in Tang China."
+In Nicola di Cosmo and Don J. Wyatt, eds.
+Political Frontiers, Ethnic Boundaries, and Human Geographies in Chinese History, pp.119-159.
+New York: Routledge.
+Section II: Multiculturalism at Present 3) Low-End Globalization in Guangzhou (22 Sep.)
+Mathews, Gordon.
 2017.
 "Low-End Globalization."
 In The World in Guangzhou: Africans and Other Foreigners in South China's Global Marketplace, pp.81-114.
-Hong Kong: Hong Kong University Press. - Religion Pluralism (30 Sep.)
+Hong Kong: Hong Kong University Press.
+4) Religion Pluralism (29 Sep.)
 Mathews, Gordon.
 2017.
 "Religion in a Foreign World."
 In The World in Guangzhou: Africans and Other Foreigners in South China's Global Marketplace, pp.165-194.
-Hong Kong: Hong Kong University Press. - 5) Cross-cultural Romance and Marriage (7 Oct.) - Mathews, Gordon.
+Hong Kong: Hong Kong University Press.
+5) Cross-cultural Romance and Marriage (6 Oct.)
+Mathews, Gordon.
 2017.
 "Romance, Love, Marriage, and Families: A Chinese Barack Obama?"
 In The World in Guangzhou: Africans and Other Foreigners in South China's Global Marketplace, pp.195-220.
-Hong Kong: Hong Kong University Press. - 6) Holiday (14 Oct.) - Low-End Globalization in Hong Kong (21 Oct.)
+Hong Kong: Hong Kong University Press.
+6) Low-End Globalization in Hong Kong (13 Oct.)
 Mathews, Gordon.
 2011.
 "People."
 In Ghetto at the Center of the World: Chungking Mansions, Hong Kong, pp.57-104.
-Hong Kong: Hong Kong University Press. - 8) Fieldtrip: Visit Chungking Mansions (23 or 30 Oct.)
+Hong Kong: Hong Kong University Press.
+7) Fieldtrip: Visit Chungking Mansions (15 Oct.)
 Mathews, Gordon.
 2011.
 "Laws."
 In Ghetto at the Center of the World: Chungking Mansions, Hong Kong, pp.151-194.
-Hong Kong: Hong Kong University Press. - Education (28 Oct.)
+Hong Kong: Hong Kong University Press.
+8) Education (20 Oct.)
 Farrer, James, and Anna Greenspan.
 2015.
 "Raising Cosmopolitans: Localized Educational Strategies of International Families in Shanghai."
-Global Networks 15(2):141-160. - 10) Holiday (4 Nov.) - 11) Food Culture (11 Nov.) - Farrer, James.
+Global Networks 15(2):141-160.
+9) Food Culture (27 Oct.)
+Farrer, James.
 2015.
 "Shanghai's Western Restaurants as Culinary Contact Zones in a Transnational Culinary Field."
 In James Farrer, ed., The Globalization of Asian Cuisines: Transnational Networks and Culinary Contact Zones, pp.104-124.
-New York: Palgrave Macmillan. - 12) Sport (18 Nov.) - Brownell, Susan.
+New York: Palgrave Macmillan.
+10) Holiday (3 Nov.)
+11) Environment (10 Nov.)
+Hathaway, Michael.
+2022.
+"Tibetan Entanglements with Plants, Animals, and Fungi."
+In What a Mushroom Lives For: Matsutake and the Worlds they Make, pp.150-185.
+Princeton, NJ: Princeton University Press.
+12) Sport (17 Nov.)
+Brownell, Susan.
 2008.
 "Europe and the People without Sport History, or What Hosting the Olympic Games Means to China."
 In Beijing's Games: What the Olympics Mean to China, pp.19-47.
 Lanham, Md.: Rowman & Littlefield.

-Section III: Multiculturalism in Future

-- Multicultural China in Future (25 Nov.)
+Section III: Multiculturalism in Future 13) Multicultural China in Future (24 Nov.)
 Pieke, Frank N. 2012.
 "Immigrant China."
-Modern China 38(1):40-77. - 14) No lesson (2 Dec.)
-(Replaced by fieldtrip)

-Grade descriptors are as follows for the assessment of this course:

-Grade Overall course А Outstanding performance on all learning outcomes.
-A- Generally outstanding performance on all (or almost all) learning outcomes. В Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance. С Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.
+Modern China 38(1):40-77.
+14) No lesson (1 Dec.)
+(Replaced by fieldtrip) Grade descriptors are as follows for the assessment of this course: Grade Overall course A Outstanding performance on all learning outcomes.
+A- Generally outstanding performance on all (or almost all) learning outcomes. В Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance.
+C Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.
 D Barely satisfactory performance on a number of learning outcomes F Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.